Editor’s Note: This marketing infographic is part of our 25 part series. Subscribe to our blog for more posts like this one.

-By formalizing the benchmarking progress on your client accounts and sharing your findings with your clients, the audit process will appear to be organized, official and well-thought through.
+By reporting on the progress of your accounts’ benchmarks and sharing your findings with your clients, your audit process will appear to be organized, official, and well-considered.

-And when your client believes that you put in special attention and effort into their accounts, they’ll likely believe that you care.
+And when your client believes that you put in special attention and effort into their accounts, they’re more likely to believe that you care.

-One of our favorite internal things to do at KlientBoost, is to not only audit our client’s accounts, but also audit how we operate as a business.
+Similarly, one of our most important internal tasks at KlientBoost is to audit how we operate as a business.

-By thinking of ways that will put you out of business, you start finding new ways to improve.
+By thinking of ways that you might go out of business, you start finding new ways to improve.

-Keeping your clients attracted to your products and services after the initial honeymoon phase is over, can be quite the maintenance.
+Keeping your clients engaged and attracted to your products and services after the honeymoon phase ends can be quite an undertaking.

-With these five tips that have worked tremendously well for us, you can keep the fire in your client relationships alive and your retention rates high.
+With these five tips, however, you can keep the fire in your client relationships alive and your retention rates high.

-Not only will you better understand your client’s’ needs, goals and profit margins, but you’ll also have a pulse on whether or not they’re gonna stick around.
+You’ll better understand your clients’ needs, goals and profit margins.
+More importantly, you’ll also have an indication on whether or not they’re gonna stick around.

-Accomplishing these things with speed and flexibility will allow you to give your clients the red carpet treatment they’ll need to become ideal clients with high lifetime values.
+Finally, using your speed and flexibility to meet goals will allow you to give your clients the red carpet treatment, improving the chances that they’ll become ideal clients with high lifetime values.

 Now it’s your turn to increase your retention rate… Good luck out there! 😉